connorturlan/petrol-price-viewer/README.md

 - [x] custom icon for work
 - [x] add welcome splash
 - [x] make auth flow nicer
+- [ ] add donation and registration
+- [x] show when price was last updated
+- [ ] include stations from other states
 - [ ] make registration flow nicer
-- [ ] add donation and registration
+- [ ] address search for home and work
 - [ ] add custom icons for different fuel brands
-- [ ] address search for home and work
 - [ ] allow for users to find petrol on their way to a custom temporary destination
 - [ ] allow filter for all, lowest, and route stations
 - [ ] add routed stations section to the price list
-- [ ] show when price was last updated
 - [ ] add rate limiting for requesting prices
 - [ ] add licence plate search - https://docs.autograb.com.au/guide/auth/ - https://docs.autograb.com.au/guide/vehicle/